lemlac/mulem/docs/reference.md

 i -= 1
 ```

 The type of a mutable variable can be inferred.
 A reference can be declared with `ref` before the name.
-It points to the same memory location as another variable, and its mutability is carried over.
+This is treated as an alias to the same spot in memory.
+Its mutability is carried over.

 ```mulem
 ~x = 0